 What if A Different Sport Has Been Played on The Same Field?

-Sometimes in the UK rugby is played on a soccer field the previous week to when a soccer game is being played.
+In the UK, rugby is played on a soccer field the previous week to when a soccer game is being played.
 A rugby field is marked out differently than soccer.
-It’s difficult to remove the white chalk from the field, so they can be painted a different color.
+It’s difficult to remove the white chalk from the field so they can be painted differently.

-Here’s the official rule of different marks on a soccer field;
+Here’s the official rule for different marks on a soccer field;

-If a field is marked by a different game, those lines need to be a different color and you must be able to tell they’re not a part of the game.
+If a different game marks a field, those lines need to be a different color, and you must be able to tell they’re not a part of the game.

 Are Soccer Fields Bigger than Football Fields?

 If you’ve ever raced laps, you’ve undoubtedly grumbled about how big soccer fields are.
-There are allowed ranges for the length and width of a soccer pitch, according to FIFA regulations.
+According to FIFA regulations, there are allowed ranges for the length and width of a soccer field.

 Surprisingly, most sports fields are larger than traditional American or Canadian football fields.

-Thus, whereas a football field fits within the dimensions of a soccer field, a soccer pitch will almost certainly be bigger than a football field.
+Thus, whereas a football field fits within the dimensions of a soccer field, a soccer field will almost certainly be bigger than a football field.

 What Are The Dimensions Of A Soccer Field?